ewanc26/linkat-directory/README.md

 -   `src/lib/css/`: Global CSS styles, including `app.css` (for general styling) and `variables.css` (for CSS variables).
 -   `src/lib/utils/`: Utility functions, such as caching mechanisms.
 -   `src/lib/profile/profile.ts`: Logic for fetching and processing user profile data from Bluesky.
+-   `svelte.config.js`: SvelteKit configuration, including prerendering settings.
+Note that the `origin` property in `prerender` has been removed for Vercel deployments to simplify the setup.

 ## Contributing